oracle/weblogic-logging-exporter/README.md

     </startup-class>
     ```

-1. Add `weblogic-logging-exporter.jar` to your classpath.
+1. Add `weblogic-logging-exporter.jar` and `snakeyaml-1.27.jar` to your classpath.

+   This project requires `snakeyaml` to parse the YAML configuration file.
+If you built the project locally,
+   you can find this JAR file in your local maven repository at `~/.m2/repository/org/yaml/snakeyaml/1.27/snakeyaml-1.27.jar`.
+   Otherwise, you can download it from [Maven Central](https://search.maven.org/artifact/org.yaml/snakeyaml/1.27/bundle).

    Place the file(s) in a suitable location, e.g. your domain directory.